nonplayer/hammercrawl/hc_complete_rules.md

   - **Bad:** Mind, Fate = add 1/3 your level (round down) to the roll.
 * **Gear Restrictions:** Fighters can use all weapons, shields, and armour.

-**Combat Superiority:** Fighters have a bonus attack die at first level (giving them two), and gain a new one at levels 3, 6, 9, 12, and 15.
+**Combat Superiority:** Fighters have a bonus melee attack die at first level (giving them two), and gain a new one at levels 3, 6, 9, 12, and 15.
 When attacking, a Fighter declares their target(s) and then rolls all of their attack dice, but only one damage die.
 Each attack that hits applies the same amount of damage.

+**Not Today!:** Once per experience level (cumulative), when a Fighter would take damage (from any source) that would reduce their Hit Points from positive to Zero or below, they can instead remain at 1 HP and negate the rest of the damage from that attack.
+Lucky Fighters can save these uses up across multiple experience levels.

+**Primary Tank:** Fighters have advantage on all Hit Dice rolls, *and* reroll all 1s on Hit Dice.

 **Shield-Trained:** Fighters can use a Shield Bash with any one of their successful attack dice.